-Salads can be a good way to get your daily nutrients.
-Salads can also supply daily fiber.
+Salads can be a good way to get your important vitamins and minerals..
+Salads also supply fiber.
 However, not all salads are healthy or nutritious.
 It depends on what is in the salad.
-It is OK to add small amounts of dressing or other toppings to add flavor.
-However, if you overdo it with high-fat add-ins, your salad may cause you to exceed your daily calorie needs and contribute to weight gain.
+It is OK to add small amounts of dressing and toppings, however, if you overdo it with high-fat add-ins, your salad may cause you to exceed your daily calorie needs and contribute to weight gain.

 Prepare salads with colorful vegetables.
 If you have plenty of fresh vegetables in the salad, then you are getting healthy, disease-fighting nutrients.

 - You want to include some fat in your salad.
-Mixing vinegar with olive oil or other vegetable oil is good.
+Mixing vinegar with olive oil or other vegetable oil is a good base for homemade dressings.
 You can also add nuts and avocado to include healthy fats.
 This will help your body to make the most of the fat soluble vitamins (A,D, E, and K).

 - Use salad dressing or added fats in moderation.
-Large amounts of prepared salad dressing or added fats can turn a healthy salad into a very high-calorie meal.
+Large amounts of prepared salad dressing or toppings such as cheese, dried fruits, and croutons can turn a healthy salad into a very high-calorie meal.

 - At the salad bar, avoid add-ons such as coleslaw, potato salad, and creamy fruit salads which can increase calories and fat.